latex3/latex3.github.io/_posts/2019-08-27-LaTeX-dev-format.md

-Any issue identified in the development format should be preferably logged as an issue on GitHub, following the procedure outlined in [https://www.latex-project.org/bugs/](https://www.latex-project.org/bugs/) including the use of the`latexbugs` package as described.
+Any issue identified in the development format should be preferably logged as an issue on GitHub, following the procedure outlined in [https://www.latex-project.org/bugs/](https://www.latex-project.org/bugs/) including the use of the `latexbug` package as described.

 Our bug reporting process normally states that issues involving third-party software are out of scope as we can't correct external